LassoSoft/LassoGuide/source/api/lcapi-overview.rst

       ``tagMathAbsFunc`` function.

    #.
 Use a web browser to access the sample :file:`MathFuncsCAPI.lasso` file on
-      your web server.
+      the web server.
 Visual Studio will stop at the location that the breakpoint was placed.

 Debug in OS X or Linux